commercetools/k8s-charts/logentries/README.md

 This chart will do the following:

-* Implement a dynamically scalable logentries cluster using Kubernetes
+* Deploy an instance of logentries as a DaemonSet on all nodes of a K8s cluster.

 ### Installing the Chart